 The Huion Kamvas Pro 16 has six shortcut buttons and a touch bar.
 The buttons are arranged in two groups of three.
 The touch bar is located in-between the shortcut buttons and helps with zoom, pan, scroll and change the brush and eraser size.

 The shortcut button has the same raised dots that we have seen in other drawing tablets which helps to identify the button without looking at them.
 The button has a nice quality and makes a satisfying click on pressing.
 All the buttons can be customized using tablet settings.

 Both these tablets are relatively big, which means it can be difficult to use them flat on the table.
 A tablet stand gives you varying angles for a more comfortable drawing.

-The Xp Pen Artist 15.6 Pro comes with a simple plastic stand which has a single adjustment angle.
+The Xp Pen Artist 15.6 Pro comes with a simple plastic stand that has a single adjustment angle.
 Huion, on the other hand, does not come with any tablet stand.
 They recommend using their official tablet stand for Kamvas pro 16 (Amazon) which is available separately.

 Connectivity options – How to connect with a computer

 Both the tablets use a 3 in 1 cable to connect the drawing tablet to the computer.
 This minimizes cables coming out from your tablet and makes your setup look clean.

 On the opposite side, you have a USB type-c cable that connects to the drawing tablet.
 The Huion Kamvas Pro 16 comes with an L-shaped USB-C cable which whereas the Xp pen Artist 15.6 Pro comes with a straight cable.

 Driver – Control center for advanced settings